iamcici0424/iamcici0424/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-I desire to transform data into useful information and bring brilliant product insights to the table.
-Utilizing data is always a powerful tool to support the story behind and data has its own power to continuesly change our life:)
+Graduated in 2019 from Columbia University(M.A. in Statistics) and 2017 from Baylor University (B.B.A. in Marketing).
+I always have been interested in transforming data into useful information and bringing brilliant product insights to the table.
+I believe that utilizing data is a powerful tool to support the story behind and I desire to learn and grow more into this area.

 - **Programming/Tools**: SQL, R (ggplot2, dplyr, glmnet, shiny, etc), Excel (Pivot Table, vlookup), SPSS, Python (Matplotlib, NumPy, pandas, etc), Tableau, SAS, Chartio, Jira, Asana, Databricks